Pycord-Development/guide/README.md

 The official Guide for Pycord, explaining Pycord's features and how to use them.

-The website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.

 ## Purpose

 The Guide is meant to serve as a professional guide to **all** of Pycord's features.